 For the many in our city who cannot afford private or public transportation, a bicycle is not just an enjoyable pastime or a great way to stay in shape.
 It is an invaluable tool.
-A bicycle is their means for travel, for keeping gainful employment, running errands, and getting to doctor's appointments.
+A bicycle is a means for travel, for keeping gainful employment, running errands, and getting to doctor's appointments.
 Our Earn-A-Bike program encourages participants to be engaged in the process of receiving their bike by requiring 10 hours of verified community service.
-A minimum of 2 of those hours must be spent in a basic bike maintenance class as well as a road safety class provided by our staff.
-Click here to download the Earn A Bike Work Form.
+A minimum of 1 hour must be spent in a basic bike maintenance and road safety class provided by our staff.
+Click here to complete our Earn A Bike application.

 Public Work Station

 We realize that even if you've been given a free bike, having one is not entirely without cost.
 When something breaks or needs adjusting, many people find themselves at the mercy of an expensive repair cost.
 Often times these repairs might be fairly simple to fix, but people don't have the necessary tools to do them.
-Our Public Work Station is intended to serve this purpose.
-Customers can pay $5 per hour to use this space and access the tools they need to get the job done.
-Here's the catch: You must do the work yourself!
-We'll supply a knowledgeable mechanic to help you along the way, but you'll be the one getting their hands dirty.
+The Public Work Station is intended to serve this purpose.
+Customers can pay $5 per hour to use this space and access tools they need to get the job done.
+Here's the catch: You've got to do the work yourself!

 Workshops covering different topics from fixing flats and mechanical skills to road safety are provided free of charge.